 Liver Cancer (Secondary)

-Secondary cancer in the liver can cause various symptoms, but there are ways to manage them.
-With advanced cancer, the palliative care team may be involved in managing symptoms.
+Secondary liver cancer can cause various symptoms, but there are ways to manage them.
+As this is an advanced cancer, the palliative care team may be involved in managing symptoms.

 How to stay well nourished